 Natural gas remains in its gaseous state and is delivered to the home through a pipeline, so deliveries aren’t required, but having the infrastructure to receive the fuel is.
 This infrastructure might include costs like:

-$10,000 for homeowners who need a complete conversion.
+These costs can rise to more than $10,000 for homeowners who need a complete conversion.
 Customers will go to a retail location or turn to a company, such as ours, for delivery to refill.
 For SouthTex customers, you can use the StayFull app to remotely monitor your tanks so that you’ll have fuel before your tank runs out, eliminating the hassle.

 The U.S. Department of Energy confirmed that heating a home in the U.S. with a propane heating system has a lower cost than heating with an electric method.
 As well as that, propane water heaters can cost one-third less to perform and recover water twice as fast as electric water heaters.
 The lower cost of propane energy serves as an excellent benefit for homeowners.